"Mirror Mirror in the Loo, Who's Fairer of the Two?"

 Suella: 'But they will surely recognize Mr. Modi, the person from the photograph?'

-RIshi: 'We can handle that.
+Rishi: 'We can handle that.
 Have you heard of the Beard Liberation Front?'

 Suella: 'Yes, what about them?'